 These free workshops run at the same time as your short course programme and cover writing skills, reading, structuring arguments, debate and understanding context.

-They utilise task and project based learning methodology to ensure that you’re prepared and ready for our longer HE certificate or degree level programmes.
+They utilise task and project-based learning methodology to ensure that you’re prepared and ready for our longer HE Certificate or BA (Hons) programmes.

 Electronic Music Production - Short course

-Establish and grow your identity as a practicing electronic music artist, producer and performer.
+Establish and grow your identity as a practicing electronic music artist, producer and performer in this bachelor's degree.

 Designed for electronic music producers who are seeking to advance their creative and technical approach to refining and finishing their creative work.